pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --George Bernard Shaw

 "Without art, the crudeness of reality would make it unbearable."
 --George Bernard Shaw

-"Choose silence of all virtues, for by it you hear other men's imperfections and conceal your own."
---George Bernard Shaw

 "Life does not cease to be funny when people die any more than it ceases to be serious when people laugh."